Supporting Guidance: employer compliance: guidance by subject: liaison: specialist teams - E101 team

 See COG905540 for definition of a large business.

-The unit will continue to undertake compliance activity on all relevant employers but should follow the process below for all EU Large Employers/Contractors who will either have a Customer Relationship manager (CRM) or Customer Co-ordinator (CC) appointed by Large & Complex to co-ordinate all HMRC compliance activity.
+The unit will continue to undertake compliance activity on all relevant employers but should follow the process below for all EU Large Employers/Contractors who will either have a Customer Compliance manager (CCM) or Customer Co-ordinator (CC) appointed by Large & Complex to co-ordinate all HMRC compliance activity.

-- Only undertake compliance activity with the approval and direction of the CRM.
+- Only undertake compliance activity with the approval and direction of the CCM.

 Those cases with a CC